Phillippe Aumont: International play

-Aumont pitched for the Canada national baseball team at the 2009 World Baseball Classic, 2013 World Baseball Classic, 2015 Pan American Games, 2015 WBSC Premier12, 2019 Pan American Games Qualifier, 2019 Pan American Games, 2019 WBSC Premier12, and 2023 World Baseball Classic.
+Aumont pitched for the Canada national baseball team at the 2009 World Baseball Classic, 2013 World Baseball Classic, 2015 Pan American Games, 2015 WBSC Premier12, 2019 Pan American Games Qualifier, 2019 Pan American Games, 2019 WBSC Premier12, 2023 World Baseball Classic, and 2026 World Baseball Classic.

 In the 2009 World Baseball Classic, Aumont appeared in the 7th inning against Team USA on March 7.
 He struggled early, giving up two hits and a walk, before settling down.
 He then proceeded to retire MLB All-Stars David Wright, Kevin Youkilis, and Curtis Granderson in order, the last two by strikeout, to escape the inning with no runs surrendered.

 Prior to March 2023, Aumont had not pitched in a game since spring training in 2020.
 Nonetheless, at 34 years old, in his first tune-up game before the 2023 World Baseball Classic, he pitched a perfect inning against the Seattle Mariners and his fastball reached 92 miles per hour.
 In spite of his success, he said he was not particularly interested in pursuing professional baseball again.

+On March 13, 2026, Aumont appeared in Canada's quarter-final game against the United States in the 2026 World Baseball Classic, his fourth WBC.